Scene 01 02 03 04 05 06 07 08 09 10

 introspection

 English assumes that people are essentially the same.
 If we laugh when we are happy, then another person laughing must be happy too.
 In essence, our external appearance reveals our thoughts and feelings.
 Japanese, on the contrary, doesn’t assume that any person can really know what another person feels.
-Hence, with a lot of caution, a Japanese person would say that another ‘appears to…’ while an English speaker would say that another person ‘is…’, e.g., in English, ‘my wife wants drink water’ while in Japanese is ‘my wife appears to want to drink water’.
+Hence, with a lot of caution, a Japanese person would say that another ‘appears to…’ while an English speaker would say that another person ‘is…’, e.g., in English, ‘my wife wants to drink water’ while in Japanese is ‘my wife appears to want to drink water’.
 Also, in English we consider that our perceptions are universal, e.g., ‘that flower is pretty’, while in Japanese we tend to be more aware that our perceptions are personal, e.g., ‘that flower is pretty to me’.

 Conclusion